Exploration (board game): Victory conditions

 Once a player has decided their exploration is complete, they must return to the base space.
 There is a ‘race to finish’ as the first player to do so is rewarded with £1000 and the 'Prize Fund' (comprising the costs from purchases and any fines collected from club cards).
 Second and third-place finishing players gain £500 and £200 respectively.
-When the second-last player finishes, the game is over, and the player with the most amount of money is the winner.
+When the second-last player finishes, the game is over, and the player with the most money is the winner.

 Publication history

 James Spiring, a British inventor and game designer, designed Exploration and used his company Spiring Enterprises to market the game in 1967.
 More interested in using his company to sell his other inventions, Spiring sold the rights to the game to Waddingtons in 1970.
 It became a very popular family board game in the UK during the 1970s.
 A German language edition was published by Otto Maier Verlag in 1971.